Generic Name: fentanyl transdermal skin patch (FEN ta nil trans DERM al)

 This list is not complete.
 Other drugs may interact with fentanyl, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.

-Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use fentanyl injection only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use fentanyl patches only for the indication prescribed.

 More about fentanyl